Kelach/International-Space-Station-API/README.md

   4. Now that the Flask application is running you can navigate to http://localhost:5000/ in your web browser to access the data and you're all set!
 See [Routes](#routes) for the supported routes.

 ## Install/Run via Git Clone
+Ensure that you have python 3.8.10+ installed on your local computer.
 To run the app, you will need to follow these steps:

 1. Clone this repository to your local machine by running: